 Kitting solutions are not limited to emergency use only.
 These custom packaging solutions are being used more and more in facilities and out in the field every single day - reducing mismanagement of materials, saving labor and storage costs, and minimizing the risk of theft or damage.

-“To determine the contents answer two basic questions,” Bollinger says.
-“What are the standards that we need to meet?
-And what do we want to accomplish?”
-Given that framework, contents within emergency response kits are usually selected based on three factors: safety, speed and consistency.
+Given that framework, the contents of emergency response kits are usually selected based on three factors: safety, speed and consistency.

 Safety: Assembling parts out in the field may be easy on fair-weather days, but during significant weather events, it can be a safety concern.
 It’s critically important to reduce crews’ exposure to elements like precipitation, extreme temperatures, wind and lighting as much as possible.
 Emergency response kitting can help by including preassembled parts as well as emergency supplies like flashlights and extra safety gear in order to reduce risk as much as possible.